Joint Embedding Variational Bayes: Background

-More fundamentally, replacing the analytic Gaussian KL and log-likelihood with cosine-based alternatives breaks the probabilistic interpretation: these cosine quantities depend only on the directions of the mean and variance vectors and are not the KL divergence or log-likelihood of any Gaussian in \(\mathbb{R}^D\).
-The resulting objective consequently becomes a heuristic angular-alignment loss, insensitive to parameter norms and at odds with the Euclidean geometry that underlies the Gaussian distribution.
-As a result, the variance parameters are optimized as directional features rather than calibrated uncertainty measures, and their probabilistic semantics become unclear.
+More fundamentally, replacing the analytic Gaussian KL and log-likelihood with cosine-based alternatives weakens the probabilistic interpretation: these cosine quantities depend only on the directions of the mean and variance vectors and are not the KL divergence or log-likelihood of a Gaussian in \(\mathbb{R}^D\).
+The resulting objective is therefore better viewed as a heuristic angular-alignment loss, insensitive to parameter norms and misaligned with the Euclidean geometry underlying the Gaussian distribution.
+Consequently, the variance parameters are optimized as directional features rather than calibrated uncertainty measures, and their probabilistic semantics become unclear.

-Collectively, these efforts highlight the potential of integrating variational inference into non-contrastive joint embedding architectures, while also demonstrating the difficulty of obtaining normalized probabilistic semantics when pointwise compatibility objectives remain the underlying training primitive.
-This motivates our work, in which a normalized latent-variable model is constructed from the ground up in representation space.
+Collectively, these efforts highlight the potential of integrating variational inference into non-contrastive joint embedding architectures, while also demonstrating the difficulty of obtaining coherent probabilistic semantics when pointwise compatibility objectives remain the underlying training primitive.
+This motivates our work, in which the latent-variable model is constructed directly in representation space from the outset.